-The Operation shall be assigned by Sitemark to one of the Pilots to whom an Invitation was sent, such based on a ‘first come first serve’ basis: the first Pilot to confirm its agreement with the terms of the Operation, shall be granted the Operation.
-Sitemark shall send a confirmation of the Invitation of the Operation to the Pilot after the Pilot accepts the Invitation.
+Sitemark shall assign the Operation to one of the Pilots to whom an Invitation was sent, such based on a ‘first come, first serve’ basis: the first Pilot to confirm its agreement with the terms of the Operation shall be granted the Operation.
+Sitemark shall send a confirmation of the Invitation to the Operation to the Pilot after the Pilot accepts the Invitation.

 7.4.
 Purchase Order

-Following the acceptance by Pilot with the terms of the Operation and confirmation by Sitemark, Parties shall execute accordingly a Purchase Order.
+Following the acceptance by Pilot with the terms of the Operation and confirmation by Sitemark, Parties shall execute a Purchase Order accordingly.

-In order to become a certified Sitemark Pilot, each Pilot shall pass the Sitemark vetting and training process.
-As part of the vetting process the Pilot shall provide Sitemark with the documents as listed in the Section (Required Pilot Documents).
-Upon the acceptance of the documentation an interview will be conducted.
+To become a certified Sitemark Pilot, each Pilot shall pass the Sitemark vetting and training process.
+As part of the vetting process, the Pilot shall provide Sitemark with the documents listed in the Section (Required Pilot Documents).
+Upon the acceptance of the documentation, an interview will be conducted.
 Upon

 9. QUALITY REQUIREMENTS